graphistry/graphistry-cli/docs/configure-custom-pivots.md

       ...
 ```

-## Example: Combining new parameters with macros
+## Example: Splunk - Combining new parameters with macros

 The power of new parameters comes through macros.
 For example, an IP search pivot can be reduced to a single user-visible parameter: